 Maxwell-Dworkin 24233 Oxford St., Cambridge, MA 02138Contact

-Lily Hu is a PhD candidate in Applied Mathematics, working in the Computer Science department at Harvard University and a Fellow at the Berkman Klein Center for Internet and Society, where she studies algorithmic fairness and ethics in artificial intelligence and machine learning.
-Broadly, her academic interests include algorithmic game theory, machine learning in social and economic environments, distributive justice, and thinking beyond utilitarianism.
-Her current time is divided between economics/computer science-related research, where she studies fairness in machine learning, and philosophy/ethics work, where she considers the epistemological underpinnings of machine learning as well as the relationship between technical conceptions of fairness in algorithm design and various philosophical notions of justice.
+Lily Hu is a PhD candidate in Applied Mathematics, working in the Computer Science department at Harvard University and a Fellow at the Berkman Klein Center for Internet and Society, where she studies algorithmic fairness and philosophy of artificial intelligence and machine learning.
+Broadly, her academic interests include algorithmic game theory, machine learning in social and economic environments, distributive justice, philosophy of science, and thinking beyond utilitarianism.
+Her current time is divided between computer science-related research, where she studies machine learning in social settings, and philosophy work, where she considers the epistemological underpinnings of machine learning as well as the relationship between technical conceptions of fairness in algorithm design and various philosophical notions of justice.